Apply for a grantConnect with us

 Our current grant opportunity includes:

-- Program grants.
-These grants are designed to provide support to a program or project serving residents of the East Metro.
+These grants are designed to provide support to a program or project serving 50% or more East Metro residents.
 The Foundation will consider proposals for established and/or new programs/projects.

 Grants can be made to 501(c)3 organizations, education or governmental units and religious institutions.
 Grants can also be made to groups working through an eligible fiscal sponsor.